Savvy Dating 101: How to Enjoy First Dates

 Nevertheless, we still have to communicate and the only way we stand a fighting chance to date well is to realize three things:

-- It is important to ask interesting and fun questions instead of interview question: Questions should be interesting and intriguing; the kind that cause people to ponder a bit, to feel happier somehow, and also to feel a bit wiser.
+- Ask interesting, fun questions instead of interview question: Questions should be interesting and intriguing; the kind that cause people to ponder a bit, to feel happier somehow, and also to feel a bit wiser.
 Good questions draw our dates toward us and make them want to open up even more.

-- Patience is a virtue: In other words, stop trying to control the future.
+- Have patience: Patience is a virtue!
+In short, stop trying to control the future.
 After all, there is no way to know for sure, right now, if this man or woman sitting across from you wants to love you forever.
 In the beginning stages of dating, we must learn the art of leaning into the process of relaxing and actually enjoying someone's company, almost as if they are a friend.
 In time a person's actions will reveal all we need to know about their true character.

-- We inject some easy humor into an already awkward situation: Humor always helps, but you don't want to go overboard.
+- Inject easy humor into an already awkward situation: Humor always helps, but you don't want to go overboard.
 Your date also needs to know you can take serious things seriously.

 It's not a bad idea to take a cue from the Zen Masters, by living in the present.
 Yes, Americans are fond of instant gratification and we want the future now, but love doesn't work that way.
 Anything worth having is worth waiting for.
 Romance must have time to flourish like a beautiful, healthy plant.
 Having said that, we still need to figure out some things about the person we have chosen to date.